 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

-Rush Lake is an IBA and is located west of Oshkosh in Winnebago County.
-Rush Lake
+Rush Lake is an IBA located west of Oshkosh in Winnebago County.

 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)

 University of Wisconsin Oshkosh Grounds Manager working with a Winnebago Audubon member continues to maintain and add additional native prairie plantings and other natural landscaping on the campus.
 In 2017 they erected 10 Wren and Tree Swallow houses and 3 Wood Duck houses.
 They also added a brush pile which was used by many birds!
 In 2018, they erected 5 additional Wren/Tree Swallow/Bluebird houses plus continue to add and maintain rain gardens and other native plantings.